zwolner/my-collect-cb-gh-000/README.md

 ## Objectives

 1. Gain more practice with the `yield` keyword and blocks
-2. Gain a deeper understanding of how a common interator, `.collect
+2. Gain a deeper understanding of a common interator, `.collect

 ## Instructions: